1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-Pseudocysts develop when digestive enzymes leak out of the damaged pancreas and irritate surrounding tissues.
+Pseudocysts arise when the digestive enzymes leak through the ruptured pancreas and cause irritation on the tissue.
 Common causes are:

-• Abdominal trauma (for example, from a car accident or sports injury)
+• Abdominal injury (such as during a car accident or a sports injury)

 Treatment